 Bernie Sanders on Environmental Protection

-Bernie Sanders has consistently advocated for and worked towards legislation that protects important watersheds and wildlife areas.
+Throughout his career Bernie Sanders has consistently worked to protect important watersheds and wildlife areas.
 He introduced key legislation with The Rebuild America Act of 2015 to improve stormwater and wastewater treatment and improve our national parks.
-Bernie has spoken out against black carbon pollution and drilling initiatives which carry high risk of oil spills, and he has voted and continues to work to fund the Land and Water Conservation Fund.
+Bernie has spoken out against black carbon pollution and drilling initiatives which are high risk for oil spills, and he continues to work to fund the Land and Water Conservation Fund.

 What is conservation?

 Conservation is preserving and protecting the environment.
 Conservation methods are used to curb deforestation, stop desertification, protect wildlife, prevent overdevelopment, and curb the use of pollutants.